sgtlighttree/mywebsite/docs.md

 2. An inline script runs on page load, which reconstructs the `mailto:` link from the `data-` attributes.
 3. For users with JavaScript disabled, a `<noscript>` tag displays the email address in a "munged" format (e.g., `matthew.oyan [at] gmail.com`).
 4. The script is also configured to re-run after Astro's view transitions (`astro:after-swap`), ensuring it works correctly in a single-page application (SPA) context.

-### `ThemeIcon.astro`

-This component provides a button to toggle between light and dark themes.

-**How it works:**

-1. An inline script runs immediately to determine the user's preferred theme.
-It checks `localStorage` first, then the `prefers-color-scheme` media query.
-2. The `dark` class is added or removed from the `<html>` element to apply the appropriate theme.
-3. A click event listener on the button toggles the `dark` class and updates the theme preference in `localStorage`.
-4. The SVG icon for the sun and moon is styled with CSS to reflect the current theme.

 ### `VideoPlayer.astro`